Car Seat Fitting & Installing Instructions

 Installing a Support Leg

 When using a car seat with a support leg, you must check if you have underfloor storage boxes.
 If you have underfloor storage this can cause a problem because if you were to be in a collision and the support leg is resting on the lid of the storage box, it could break through the lid and the car seat may not work appropriately.
 Some cars only have storage boxes on one side of the car so this is another thing to consider as you could possibly just change the position of the car seat in the car.
-Sometimes you will find that the support leg is long enough to fit to the bottom of the storage box which is safe to do.
+Sometimes you will find that the support leg is long enough to fit to the bottom of the storage box which may be safe depending on the type of child seat and the type of car.
+This is something we can advise on.
 The other option is getting your storage box filled with an official filler from your car manufacturer.
 We have come across some homemade fillers in the past but these are not crash-tested and therefore cannot be deemed as safe.
 Your best option may be opting for a car seat without a support leg but this is something that we can discuss when we are physically testing car seats in your car.

 Installing a Top Tether